hrynko/vue-pdf-embed/README.md

 ## Compatibility

-This package is only compatible with Vue 3, to support Vue 2 install `vue-pdf-embed@1` and discover [the v1 docs](https://github.com/hrynko/vue-pdf-embed/tree/v1).
+This package is only compatible with Vue 3.
+For Vue 2 support, install `vue-pdf-embed@1` and refer to the [v1 docs](https://github.com/hrynko/vue-pdf-embed/tree/v1).

 ## Installation